devopstf/glabctl/README.md

 1. ``make install-docker``

+You might **need** to execute this as an administrator.
+In that case, use this:

+1. ``sudo su -c "make install-docker"``

 This will generate an image based on the Dockerfile located under the project's ``docker`` folder.
 This image is based on [Alpine](https://alpinelinux.org) for the sake of not using much disk space for this solution.
+An additional bash script to execute this image correctly as a Docker container will be linked in */usr/local/bin* so you can only call ``pgcli`` and nothing more!

 Currently, you only need ``112MB`` disk space for using pgcli!